 Who can qualify for financial assistance and what are the eligibility requirements for compensation benefits?

 Compensation benefits can include medical care, lost wages/support, mental health counseling, funeral/burial (up to $4000.00), and reimbursement for crime related prescription and medical expenses already paid by the victim prior to claim approval.
-This service is provided through the State Governor’s Office Victim’s Task Force called SOVA (State Office of Victim Assistance, www.govoepp.state.sc.us/sova/).
+This service is provided through the State Governor's Office Department of Crime Victim Compensation, formerly know as SOVA, www.sova.sc.gov/apps.html).
 You can apply here at the Victim’s Advocate Office.